cmprescott/ansible-role-komodo-edit/README.md

 Dependencies
 ------------

+Debian (Linux): None

-Darwin: If you're lazy use geerlingguy.homebrew to install homebrew
+Darwin (OS X): If you don't have homebrew; use an Ansible role like geerlingguy.homebrew to install it

 Example Playbook
 -------------------------